 For some older adults, the online video game World of Warcraft (WoW) may provide more than just an opportunity for escapist adventure.
 Researchers from North Carolina State University have found that playing WoW actually boosted cognitive functioning for older adults – particularly those adults who had scored poorly on cognitive ability tests before playing the game.

-“We chose World of Warcraft because it has attributes we felt may produce benefits – it is a cognitively challenging game in a socially interactive environment that presents users with novel situations,” says Dr. Anne McLaughlin, an assistant professor of psychology at NC State and co-author of a paper on the study.
+“We chose World of Warcraft because it has attributes we felt may produce benefits – it is a cognitively challenging game in a socially interactive environment that presents users with novel situations,” says Dr. Anne McLaughlin, an assistant professor of psychology at North Carolina State University (NC State) and co-author of a paper on the study.
 “We found there were improvements, but it depended on each participant’s baseline cognitive functioning level.”

 Researchers from NC State’s Gains Through Gaming laboratory first tested the cognitive functioning of study participants, aged 60 to 77, to set a baseline.
 The researchers looked at cognitive abilities including spatial ability, memory and how well participants could focus their attention.